Rhubarb. Pronounced roo-barb, is a funny-sounding name for a vegetable isn’t it?

 Once I knew there was a pie in my future, I got busy planting.
 Rhubarb is one of the few vegetables that is mostly served sweet.

 Unsure if you have what it takes to grow the vegetable that can pass as a sweet treat?
 Follow along with me as I fill you in on all you need to know about growing rhubarb.

 This variety of rhubarb is one of the red options.
-It contains a lot of juice which people really enjoy when eating rhubarb coated in sugar.
+It contains a lot of juice, which makes it particularly tasty when served with sugar.

 If you want red rhubarb to enjoy as a side dish or a dessert, then you might enjoy this classic variety.

-This is the last of the extremely red, popular varieties of rhubarb I’m going to mention here.
 The Colorado Red variety looks like red celery when it grows.
-That is to give you an idea of the size stalks it can produce.
+That gives you an idea of the size stalks it can produce.

 Victoria is one of the oldest varieties of rhubarb.
 The stalks aren’t small, but they aren’t large either.
 It is a nice mid-size producer.

 But the stalks are more of a deep red versus traditional bright red coloring.
 The red stands out closer to the base of the plant.
 When you look towards the leaves, you begin to see the stalk turn green.